What is industrial maintenance?

 Other industrial maintenance workers

-There are other types of maintenance workers that support industrial maintenance even though they don’t have the word “industrial” in their job title.
+There are other types of workers that support industrial maintenance even though they don’t have the word “industrial” in their job title.
 Some of the most popular types are listed below.

 - Maintenance technician: Unlike the mechanic that’s involved with installs and maintenance, the technician usually only focus on the latter.
 After the machine is built, they maintain it with routine maintenance.
 They also conduct repairs that are standard and frequent in nature.